-Preparing “Workforce for Tomorrow” Found as Key to Recovering from Recession
+Preparing “workforce for Tomorrow” Found as Key to Recovering from Recession

-Atlanta, GA– June 27, 2012 – Results from a new survey “Training Out of the Recession,” completed by The Economist Intelligence Unit, show that companies and organisations need to redouble their commitment to job training, calling employee skill enhancement a vital component to increased productivity and profits.
+Atlanta, GA– June 27, 2012 – Results from a new survey “Training Out of the Recession,” completed by The Economist Intelligence Unit, show that companies and organizations need to redouble their commitment to job training, calling employee skill enhancement a vital component to increased productivity and profits.
 Promethean, a global interactive technology company, commissioned the survey.

 “The findings of the EIU analysis confirm that training not only leads to increases in productivity and customer satisfaction, but at least a 20 percent jump in profits,” said Promethean’s Chief Education Officer Jim Wynn.
 “Skills training is not just a growth issue, but a vital component for companies in surviving this recession.
 The challenge is that fewer employers are devoting adequate resources to training yet the benefits of training are hard to ignore.”